aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Show failure plots
      - Select this option to show a histogram of the count of false positives before each true positive (i.e. failures).

+   * - Show TP
+     - If **true** show the true-positives overlaid on the localisation image in green.

+   * - Show FP
+     - If **true** show the false-positives overlaid on the localisation image in red.

+   * - Show FN
+     - If **true** show the false-negatives overlaid on the localisation image in yellow.

 .. index:: data summary